 By completing these solar projects Vineyard Power gains valuable organizational skills.
 These abilities will help our organization reach our long term renewable energy goals.

 On November 2, 2011 Vineyard Power responded to a Request for Proposal (RFP), issued by the Town of Aquinnah, soliciting requests for the installation of a solar photovoltaic system on their one acre capped landfill.

 The Town received two responses; Vineyard Power and Sunquest Energy, based in Florida.
 The Aquinnah Selectmen chose Vineyard Power with the town approving this selection at a Town Meeting on December 7, 2011.

-Construction of a 100kW solar array at the Chilmark Landfill began on May 12, 2014.
+Construction of the 100kW solar array at the Chilmark Landfill was completed in 2014.

 MV Boys & Girls Club

-Our newest solar array is officially up and running.
-Located at the Martha's Vineyard Boys and Girls Club, this 42 kw project is expected to provide 50,000 kwh a year, providing enough energy to offset 100% of the MVB&GC demand!
+Located at the Martha's Vineyard Boys and Girls Club, this 42 kw roof top solar array produces 50,000 kWh/year, providing enough energy to offset 100% of the MV Boys & Girls Club demand.